 You may be wondering if it’s time to sign your child up for formal music instruction, like piano lessons.
 Music Together Founder/Artistic Director Ken Guilmartin has the following advice.

 Music lessons can be a frustrating experience for a child who is not developmentally or musically ready for them.
 Most children—even the obviously musically inclined—can benefit from waiting a little longer to start traditional lessons than you might think.

-To have a good chance of enjoying and embracing formal music study, a child must have a readiness that goes beyond the traditional prescription of being able to sit still for fifteen minutes, count from 1 to 5, and know the letters A to G. It’s important to consider your child’s temperament, physical development, and level of tonal and rhythmic competence before signing him up for lessons, and to ask yourself what you as a parent want for your child.
+To have a good chance of enjoying and embracing formal music study, a child must have a readiness that goes beyond the traditional prescription of being able to sit still for fifteen minutes, count from 1 to 5, and know the letters A to G. It’s important to consider your child’s temperament, physical development, and level of tonal and rhythmic competence before signing them up for lessons, and to ask yourself what you as a parent want for your child.

 The nature of traditional lessons

 It helps to be clear-eyed about the nature of traditional instrument lessons.
 They involve learning to read music, which is a complex cognitive process, and they require a high degree of hand-eye coordination.
 They are inevitably product-oriented, focused on semi-regular recitals at which the student’s learning will be displayed and judged.
 Reflect on whether your young child is developmentally ready for the pressure of performing a piece in public.
 Practicing a piece to become performance-ready requires persistence, patience, and commitment, and music study will not magically produce these qualities in a child who is not already showing some sign of them.
 If your child is easily frustrated and has little patience for repetitious tasks, it’s probably better to continue for a while longer with non-formal music and movement experiences like Music Together classes, or if offered in your area, Rhythm Kids.

 The need for basic music competence